omerdurmus61/omerdurmus61/README.md

 <h3 align="center">Robotics Engineer | Autonomous Systems & Robotics Developer</h3>

  🔭 I’m currently working on

+- **ROS & ROS 2 & Micro-ROS** based robotic systems
 - **Autonomous driving architectures** using ROS 2, Navigation 2 and Autoware
 - **Sensor fusion and localization** with LiDAR, IMU, and odometry data
+- **Drive kinematics and motion control** for autonomous vehicles
 - **Perception and computer vision** using OpenCV, PCL and LiDAR data
-- **Motion planning and control algorithms** (PID, MPC, LQR and trajectory optimization)
 - **Simulation and digital twin development** in Gazebo and MATLAB/Simulink
-- **Embedded AI and edge computing** for real-time decision making on STM32 and ESP32
-- **V2X communication and ROS 2 DDS optimization** for distributed robotic systems
+- **Controller development for various types of actuators** using C++ and ROS 2 and Micro-ROS

  📝 I’m currently learning

-- **ROS / ROS 2 / Micro-ROS** based robotic systems
 - **Embedded system development** for autonomous robots using STM32 and ESP32
-- **Odometry, control theory, and navigation** for differential drive robots
+- **Odometry, control theory, and navigation** for differential and ackerman drive robots
 - **3D LiDAR and IMU integration** for mapping and localization
-- **Drive kinematics and motion control** for autonomous vehicles
+- **Motion planning and control algorithms** (PID, MPC, LQR and trajectory optimization)
+- **Embedded AI and edge computing** for real-time decision making on STM32 and ESP32
+- **ROS 2 DDS optimization** for distributed robotic systems

 📫 How to reach me **omerdurmuss@gmail.com**